Mansion

-15th-18th-century development
+15th to 18th-century development

 In Europe, from the 15th century onwards, a combination of politics and advances in weaponry negated the need for the aristocracy to live in fortified castles.
 As a result, many were transformed into mansions without defences or demolished and rebuilt in a more modern, undefended style.
 Due to intermarriage and primogeniture inheritance amongst the aristocracy, it became common for one noble to often own several country houses.
 These would be visited rotationally throughout the year as their owner pursued the social and sporting circuit from country home to country home.

 Many owners of a country house would also own a town mansion in their country's capital city.
 These town mansions were referred to as 'houses' in London, 'hôtels particuliers' in Paris, and 'palaces' in most European cities elsewhere.
-It might be noted that sometimes the house of a clergyman was called a "mansion house" (e.g., by the Revd James Blair, Commissary in Virginia for the Bishop of London, 1689–1745, a term related to the word "manse" commonly used in the Church of Scotland and in Non-Conformist churches.
+It might be noted that sometimes the house of a clergyman was called a "mansion house" (e.g., by the Revd.
+James Blair, Commissary in Virginia for the Bishop of London, 1689–1745, a term related to the word "manse" commonly used in the Church of Scotland and in Non-Conformist churches.
 H.G.
 Herklots, The Church of England and the American Episcopal Church).

 As the 16th century progressed and the Renaissance style slowly spread across Europe, the last vestiges of castle architecture and life changed; the central points of these great houses became redundant as owners wished to live separately from their servants, and no longer ate with them in a Great hall.
 All evidence and odours of cooking and staff were banished from the principal parts of the house into distant wings, while the owners began to live in airy rooms, above the ground floor, with privacy from their servants, who were now confined, unless required, to their specifically delegated areas—often the ground and uppermost attic floors.
 This was a period of great social change, as the educated prided themselves on enlightenment.